daltonkdwyer/Planetary/ReadMe/Log.md

         -- Fri night: Working in the flask directions app on the car.
 Tried out last night's code but had a pretty obvious bug.
 The latency function was only triggered when receiving a request.
 Tried to make the function run async all the time, but stuck on how to make a function run async
         -- Thurs night: added latency code.
 Now need to test it on the car.
 You may need to do a git pull for the car

-        -- June 15th: Latency code not working.
+        -- June 15th: ISSUE: Latency code not working.
 You're trying to update a global variable every heartbeat, but keeping the local variable running within the heartbeat the same.
 So, theoretically, if after 3 seconds, if the local variable still equals the global variable, the global variable never got updated.
 Meaning there wasn't a heartbeat for the last 3 seconds

         But this worked when you ran it locally!
 So unclear what the issue is here.
 Sadness.
 Will take much longer to fix likely.